jekyllislandtours/conceptual/README.md

   * can support many different backing stores
   * default implementation represented as co-indexed arrays

+### NB
+* Java 17 is required to use the Vector API (JEP 338 and others).
+* The `conceptual.alpha` namespace/package is subject to change.
+* Functions designated as alpha are also subject to change.

 ### Usage

 Add to :deps in your deps.edn: